Tax Benefits of Electric Vehicles

-The Federal Government has introduced to Parliament the Treasury Laws Amendment (Electric Car Discount) Bill 2022, which proposes to introduce an exemption from fringe benefits tax (FBT) for employers that acquire “environmentally friendly” motor vehicles for use by their employees.
+Employers can take advantage of the Treasury Laws Amendment (Electric Car Discount) Bill 2022 which provides an exemption from Fringe Benefits Tax (FBT) for employers that acquire “environmentally friendly” motor vehicles for use by their employees.

 FBT is a flat-rated tax of 47% imposed on the taxable value of a benefit provided by an employer to an employee.
 With respect to motor vehicles, the taxable value is the value of the personal use of the motor vehicle by the employee as permitted by the employer.
 Business or work use of the motor vehicle by the employee is not subject to FBT.